MichaelCade/90DaysOfDevOps/Days/day80.md

 ![](Images/Day80_Monitoring7.png)

 This is using Kibana to visualise data that has been added into ElasticSearch via Logstash.
-This is not the only option but I personally wanted to deploy and look at this.
+This is not the only option but I wanted to deploy and look at this.

 We are going to cover Grafana at some point and you are going to see some data visualisation similarities between the two, you have also seen Prometheus.